July Second Friday

 Aprons will be provided.
 Plan on wearing clothes you don’t mind getting stained.

-Join a gallery Talk with Curator Danielle Carrabino
+At 5:30pm Gallery Talk with Curator Danielle Carrabino.

-SCMA Curator of Painting and Sculpture Danielle Carrabino will take us on a journey through the color blue.
-This program is presented in commemoration of the 250th anniversary of the Revolution in Massachusetts.
+Join SCMA Curator of Painting and Sculpture Danielle Carrabino on a journey through the color blue.
+This program is presented in commemoration of the 250th anniversary of the United States.
+Highlighting American paintings on view at SCMA, the tour will trace the history of blue pigment in Western art.
+We will investigate the reasons artists selected certain types of blue pigment and the many associations this color carries.

 From 4–8 p.m.
 Enjoy four floors of art.